redoC-A2k/EdgeChains/README.md

 app.fire();
 ```
-8. Now since javy doesn't have capablity to require or imort module .
+8. Now since javy doesn't have capability to require or import module .
 So we will bundle the index.js with esbuild.
 9. To do so , install esbuild as developer dependency
 ```
 npm install esbuild --save-dev